Mission Planner Overview¶

 The Help Screen:

 The support for Mission Planner comes from the community of users like you.
 All of the documentation is created by users who volunteer their time.
 If you have questions, first look through the table of contents (upper left of every page) for a topic that may address your question.
 Next, try a search of the website.
 If you still need help, then the community forums are the place to go.
 There you will find may friendly users, developers and often, even Michael will chime in.
 There are two primary forums.
-The diydrones.com forum here and the APM forum here.
+The diydrones.com forum here and the Arduilot forum here.
 The diydrones forum has existed for years and has a very large community and numerous general topics.
-The APM forum is new and is more specific to the ardupilot and ardu-vehicles.
+The ArduPilot forum is newer and is more specific to ArduPilot and its vehicles.

 Usually, you can either resolve a question on a forum.
 Sometimes you will discover a bug and can confirm the problem on a forum.
 If you have discovered a bug, use the forums to request it be logged as an official issue.
 One of the developers will normally be glad to do so.